Trust us – these are the 8 best curling wands for thick hair in that create lasting and effortlessly bouncy results

 The abundance of curling wands available on the market can make pinpointing the best tool for you a tricky task, so below are some helpful pointers from hair experts that will make the shopping process even easier.

-- Consider hair length and texture: "When looking for a curling wand, much of what you consider should depend on your hair length and texture." says Nicole Petty, Hair Expert at Milk + Blush.
+- Hair length and texture: "When looking for a curling wand, much of what you consider should depend on your hair length and texture." says Nicole Petty, Hair Expert at Milk + Blush.
 For example, smaller barrels work better for shorter hair, while thicker strands may benefit more from titanium coated barrels.

 - Barrel size: "There are many different sizes and shapes [of wand] that can help you achieve different looks, whether that's a large barrel for loose and glamorous waves or a small barrel for tighter curls," says Tyler Moore, Expert Stylist at Live True London.
 "Generally speaking, a one inch curling wand is the best all-rounder and can work for most lengths and textures," adds Petty.
 This size is especially good for thick hair.